audience-focus

-Focus problems do not look the same for everyone.
-CDC says ADHD symptoms can include trouble paying attention, staying organized, sitting still, or controlling impulses.
+A reading app for ADHD will not look the same for every reader, because focus problems do not look the same for everyone.
+The CDC says ADHD symptoms can include trouble paying attention, staying organized, sitting still, or controlling impulses.
 That does not mean a reading app treats ADHD.
 It does mean some readers want fewer visual choices, clearer pacing, and more control over the session.

 Why pacing can help